JayakrishnaThota/Node.js-Server/README.md

 # Node.js-Server
-A Simple server using Node.js without using any fancy frameworks
+A Simple server using Node.js without using any fancy frameworks.
+Bootstrap starter template is used for front end HTML and CSS.